FOSSEE/st-scripts/least_square_fit/script.rst

    Checklist OK?       : <put date stamp here, not OK> [2010-10-05]

-.. #[Puneeth: Add pre-requisites.]

 Script
 ------

+{{{ Show the  first slide containing title, name of the production team along with the logo of MHRD }}}

-Hello friends and welcome to the tutorial on Least Square Fit
+Hello friends and welcome to the tutorial on 'Least Square Fit'.

-{{{ Show the slide containing title }}}

-{{{ Show the slide containing the outline slide }}}
+{{{ Show the slide containing objectives }}}

+At the end of this tutorial, you will be able to,

-In this tutorial, we shall look at generating the least square fit line for a given set of points.
+ 1. Generate the least square fit line for a given set of points.

-First let us have a look at the problem.
+{{{ Switch to the pre-requisite slide }}}

+Before beginning this tutorial,we would suggest you to complete the tutorial on "Using plot interactively", "Loading data from files" and "Getting started with arrays".

+Let us start this tutorial with the help of an example.

-{{{ Show the slide containing problem statement. }}}
+{{{ Show the slide containing exercise 1 }}}

 We have an input file generated from a simple pendulum experiment.

+{{{ Open the file 'pendulum.txt' and show }}}

 It contains two columns of data.
 The first column is the length of the pendulum and the second is the corresponding time period of the pendulum.